MinnPost/legislature-tracker/README.md

     * ```conference_bill```
     * ```categories```: Category IDs separated by commas.
     * ```title```
     * ```description```: Descriptions get split up when in the category list view and have a "more details" link.
 By default, this is based on the number of words.
 To handle longer texts with HTML, you can use ```<!-- break -->``` to define that break point.
+Also note that is no description is given, then the application will use the primary bill summary which may or may not be useful and significant.
     * ```links```: Links field, see below.
 * ```Events``` (this is not fully supported yet)